IIT-EnergySystemModels/openTEPES/README.rst

 Developers
 ==========
-By cloning the openTEPES from this `site of the <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master>`_ repository, you can create branches and propose pull-request.
+By cloning the `openTEPES <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master>`_ repository, you can create branches and propose pull-request.
 Any help will be very appreciated.

-Continue like the users for a simple way of executions.

 Users
 =====